Co-authored with: Sandro Cabral and Sergio Lazzarini

 Stage: data analysis.

 We examine how firms’ engagement in international trade affects workplace safety conditions and under which organizational contexts workers enjoy superior value appropriation even in the face of productivity pressures.
-Using a staggered Differences-in-Differences approach, we analyze productive plants’ reactions to the opening of the Chinese market to Brazilian beef.
+Using a staggered Difference-in-Differences approach, we analyze productive plants’ reactions to the opening of the Chinese market to Brazilian beef.